Jaykef/mlx-rag-gguf/README.md

-# MLX RAG WITH GGUF MODELS
+# MLX RAG With GGUF Model Weights
 Minimal, clean code implementation of RAG with mlx using gguf model weights.

 The code here builds on <a href="https://github.com/vegaluisjose/mlx-rag">https://github.com/vegaluisjose/mlx-rag</a>, it has been optimized to support RAG-based inferencing for .gguf models.
 I am using <a href="https://huggingface.co/BAAI/bge-small-en">BAAI/bge-small-en</a> for the embedding model, <a href="https://huggingface.co/TheBloke/TinyLlama-1.1B-Chat-v1.0-GGUF/blob/main/tinyllama-1.1b-chat-v1.0.Q4_0.gguf">TinyLlama-1.1B-Chat-v1.0-GGUF</a> as base model and the custom vector database script for indexing texts in a pdf file.
 Inference speeds can go up to ~413 tokens/sec for prompts and ~36 tokens/sec for generation on my 8G M2 Air.